Paul Bissonnette: Early life

-Paul Albert Bissonnette was born March 11, 1985, in Welland, Ontario, to parents Yolande and Cam Bissonnette.
-Paul's mother was an office administration professor at Niagara College for 30 years in Southern Ontario.
-His father was a steel worker.
-Paul is French-Canadian, having attended French speaking schools until he was in the 7th grade, and biracial, as his mother is half black.
+Bissonnette was born March 11, 1985, in Welland, Ontario, to parents Yolande and Cam Bissonnette.
+His mother was an office administration professor at Niagara College for 30 years in Southern Ontario, while his father was a steel worker.
+Bissonnette is French Canadian and attended French-language schools until he was in grade seven.
+He is of biracial origin, as his mother is half black.
 Bissonnette is a fan of the Toronto Maple Leafs, both prior to his professional career and since retirement.

 At age 16, Bissonnette was drafted 31st overall by the Ontario Hockey League (OHL)'s North Bay Centennials in the 2001 OHL Priority Selection.
 He played in 57 games as a rookie and scored three goals and three assists.
 Following the 2001–02 season, the Centennials relocated and became the Saginaw Spirit.

-Bissonnette was named co-captain on the Spirit and also became a member of Canada's under-18 gold medal-winning team.
+Bissonnette was named co-captain on the Spirit and also became a member of Canada's under-18 team that won gold medals at the 2003 Nations Cup.
 During the 2003 Home Hardware Top Prospects Game, Bissonnette was named Team Orr player of the game after recording a goal and fighting Dion Phaneuf.

 Playing career

 Early career

 Bissonnette was selected in the fourth round, 121st overall, of the 2003 NHL Entry Draft by the Pittsburgh Penguins.
-When drafted, he was playing with the Saginaw Spirit of the junior OHL.
+When drafted, he was playing as a defenceman with the Saginaw Spirit of the OHL.
 During the 2003–04 season, Bissonnette served as the Spirit captain and finished ninth in points.
 He played another half season with the Spirit before being traded to the Owen Sound Attack, where he finished the 2004–05 season.